-Ranking in the top 10 as one of the largest economies in Europe, Sweden is a market that should not be overlooked.
-Consumers are highly educated in Sweden, with approximately 83% of adults 25-64 having completed upper secondary education.
+Ranking in the top 10 as one of the largest economies in Europe, Swedish market can’t and shouldn’t be overlooked.
+With approximately 83% of adults 25-64 having completed upper secondary education, consumers are highly educated in Sweden.
 Moreover, there is a high usage of social media and mobile communication in this country, with nearly 9.67 million internet users in 2020.

-Why You Should Consider Localizing for a Swedish Market
+Why You Should Consider Localizing For The Swedish Market

 While Sweden is not necessarily the largest country, it still has a hungry market ready to spend money on products and services that matter to them.
-Here are some reasons why you should consider localizing your product for a Swedish market:
+Here are some reasons why you should consider to localize your product for the Swedish audience:

 - Ease of doing business: According to a World Bank Group report, Sweden ranks number 10 out of 190 economies for ease of doing business.
 Their low corporate tax rates and streamlined processes make it easy for companies to form and operate.